farankhan125/The-Cityscape-Carousel/README.md

 # 🌆 The Cityscape Carousel

-The Cityscape Carousel is a simple, clean, and interactive web component built using **HTML, CSS, and JavaScript**.
+The Cityscape Carousel is a simple, clean, and interactive web component.
 It showcases a collection of **11 capital city cards**, each featuring the **city's name** and a **short description**.
 Users can slide through the cards using left and right navigation buttons.

 ---